About Jacob Molyneux, senior editor/blog editor

 Photos and captions from 2005 article about Palestinian and Israeli nurse.
 Courtesy of Constance Romilly.
 Photos and captions from 2005 AJN article.
 Courtesy of Constance Romilly.
 Click to expand image.

 The current conflict between Israel and those living in the Palestinian territories is another chapter in a long story.
-Our focus at AJN is not on the politics of the situation or the rhetoric of blame […]
+Our focus at AJN is not on the politics of the situation or the rhetoric of blame coming from […]

 Some Essential AJN Resources on Care of Older Adults, Family Caregivers, More